Tanniefooted733/qemu-cpu-guide/README.md

 ## Hyper-V, WSL2, and VBS Enabled Guests
 > [!Note]
-> When using the default `host` model in Proxmox VE, it will result in this QEMU `-cpu` argument when starting a VM:
+> When using the default `host` model in Proxmox VE, it will result in this QEMU `-cpu` argument when starting the Windows VM:
 >
 > Check with `qm show VMID --pretty`
 > ```
 > -cpu 'host,hv_ipi,hv_relaxed,hv_reset,hv_runtime,hv_spinlocks=0x1fff,hv_stimer,hv_synic,hv_time,hv_vapic,hv_vpindex,+kvm_pv_eoi,+kvm_pv_unhalt'
 > ```
-> This is fine as long as you don't have any of these enabled: WSL2, Hyper-V, or VBS.
+> This is fine as long as you don't have any of these enabled in your Windows VM: WSL2, Hyper-V, or VBS.

 ### To achieve the best performance with Hyper-V, WSL2, and VBS enabled, we need to create a custom CPU model: